A practical guide to Digital Micro-mirror Devices (DMDs) for wavefront shaping: Characterizing aberration effects

 We provide in the paper repository~\cite{github} a Python code example to simulate the effect of aberration on a DMD and then perform a sequential optimization as previously proposed to learn the characterize pattern.
 We make use of the !aotools! package~\cite{Townson2019aotools} for generating Zernike polynomials.

 \begin{tldr} \textbf{TL;DR:}\\ DMDs are not flat and can introduce aberrations; these are typically much stronger than those commonly observed with liquid crystal SLMs.
-This can be counteracted in situ using a standard setup and a straightforward optimization procedure to maximize the intensity at the central position of the point spread function. \end{tldr}
+This can be counteracted in situ using a standard setup and a straightforward optimization procedure to maximize the intensity at the central position of the PSF. \end{tldr}